dhrumilvora93/udacity-data-engineering-projects/Data Modelling with Postgres/README.md

 start_time, hour, day, week, month, year, weekday

-List of scripts
+# List of scripts

 sql_queries.py - includes (CRUD) queries
-create_tables.py - Resets the database by droppoing and recreating the tables etl.py - loads the json files for songs and logs dataset from the data folder on the db
+create_tables.py - Resets the database by droppoing and recreating the tables etl.py - loads the json files for songs and logs dataset from the data folder on the db in star schema structure

+# Steps to Run

+In the project directory, execute: python create_tables.py python etl.py